-From the fiscal year 2018, under U.S.GAAP, all equity investments will be generally measured at fair value through earnings.
+From the fiscal year ended March 31, 2019, under U.S. GAAP, all equity investments will be generally measured at fair value through earnings.
 Debt securities remain to be measured depending on the category in which they are held, however, if hybrid financial instruments (financial instruments that contains an embedded derivative) are elected to be valued as a unit, they are measured at fair value through earnings, regardless of the category in which they are held.